WordPress/openverse/documentation/projects/proposals/dark_mode/20240313-project_proposal_dark_mode.md

 <!-- Detailed descriptions of the features required for the project.
 Include user stories if you feel they'd be helpful, but focus on describing a specification for how the feature would work with an eye towards edge cases. -->

+1. Add the dark theme to the site and set the Light theme as default.
+2. Allow visitors to change the UI in an reachable manner from the whole site through three options: Light theme, Dark theme, or follow device setting.
+3. Design a dark theme preserving the brand identity.
+4. Design a dark theme that meet the color contrast requirements pointed out in the accessibility section below.
-1. Design documentation of pages and UI components in the Design Library and any other additional Figma files.
+5. Document the design of pages and UI components in the Design Library and any other additional Figma files.
+6. Document the dark variant of every UI element on Storybook.
-2. Design documentation of transition from current to new frontend implementation.
+7. Document the transition from current to new frontend implementation.

 ## Success

 <!-- How do we measure the success of the project?
 How do we know our ideas worked? -->

-- Add the dark theme to the site by allowing visitors to change the UI through three options: Light theme, Dark theme, or follow device setting.
-- Document the dark variant of every UI element in both the Design Library and Storybook.

 ## Participants and stakeholders